 When ordered as a complete wheelset, the ALGR rims are laced to Industry 9 1/1 classic hubs in either 24 or 28h builds.
 That provides options for Shimano HG or SRAM XDR freehub bodies, and 12×100 or 15×100 front axle standards with 12x142mm rear.

 At this point, the wheels split between the ALGR and the ALGR Ultimate BERD designations.
-The ALGR use the Sapim Race spokes and sell for $699 a set.
+The ALGR uses the Sapim Race spokes and sells for $699 a set.
 The ALGR Ultimate BERD wheels get a choice of black or white BERD spokes and sell for $1,199.00.

 Want to buy the rim only?
 That’s an option as well, with individual rims priced at $99.